 Mistake n°11: Perfume bath water with pure essential oils without a dispersant

-Essential oils cannot be used pure in bath water.
+Essential oils cannot be used purely in bathwater.
 You could actually burn your skin as the drops of essential oil remain in suspension in the water.

 In practice: in order to make essential oils soluble in water, you need to use a dispersant or an emulsifier.
 Solubol can be used or a shower gel, a shampoo.
 These should be as neutral as possible.